Drag to explore · Interactive 3D

-He received his PhD in Computer Science from the University of York in 2018.
+Anil received his PhD in Computer Science from the University of York, UK.
 Funded by the Turkish Higher Education Council, his doctoral thesis concentrated on 3D face shape estimation from in-the-wild images using geometric cues, i.e. semantically meaningful landmark points and contours.
-After graduation, he joined Marmara University in Istanbul, where he was an Assistant Professor and Deputy Head of Department.
-He is involved in several projects and has published a number of academic papers.

 Experience